FANZ

 • Tickets are printed (if selected)

-• Email sent to buyer (if email provided)
+• QR ticket email sent automatically to buyer (if email provided) — no additional steps needed

 • Transaction appears in your history below